CedricLeon/C_Project_3EII/README.md

 ## Unit-Testing

-For the moment (21/04/2020) unit-tested are implemented for the patient, physician, calendar, date and order functions.
+For the moment (01/05/2020) unit-tested are implemented for the patient, physician, calendar, date and order functions.

-If you want to run them you can execute the ````GPCalendar_Tests```` executable or do the following commands :
+If you want to run them you can execute the ````GPCalendar_Tests```` executable or execute the following commands :

 ````bash
 cd cmake-build-debug